Student Life

 Seeing Casey, a lesbian veteran with a wife and son, elected by her peers as the president of the Jones Student Association (JSA) seemed almost unreal to Megan.
 “I’d never seen someone who looks like me in a role like that.
 We rarely see queer folks in leadership roles at all.”
 It made Megan think it could be possible for them too.
 Megan flipped from managing campaigns to becoming a candidate themselves when they ran for JSA president.
 And they won.
 “Rice Business was at a crossroads – my class was returning to campus after a year online and isolated from one another.
 We had the opportunity to rebuild the in-person culture and community and double our efforts to make our school feel as inclusive as the student body looks.
 Those were my priorities.”
 Megan served as the first non-binary president of JSA and also served as vice president of Out & Allied.

 It was during the pandemic that Megan had time to introspect, look at their life and truly understand their identity.
 Megan also knew that to lead authentically, they felt compelled to – when they were ready – come out again.
 But how to explain?
 Megan worked with their leadership coach, Ruth Reitmeier, director of coaching at Rice Business.
-After many sessions centered on authentic leadership, Ruth helped Megan feel confident about coming out as non-binary.
+After many sessions centered on authentic and empowering leadership, Ruth helped Megan feel confident about coming out as non-binary.
 “I owe a lot to Ruth for giving me the space to figure out who I am.
 I feel that I’m a better leader because of it.
 I’ll always be authentically me.
 Seeing Jady, Mayor Nirenberg, Casey and Adam be authentically themselves gave me courage to be myself.
 I hope I offer the same courage to others.”
 Megan’s experience in life and throughout their Rice Business journey taught them that leadership is about empowering others.
 But the first step is empowering oneself.

 You May Also Like